Shibli2316/learnPHP/README.md

 laracast <br>
 php docs <br>
 https://www.youtube.com/playlist?list=PLr3d3QYzkw2xabQRUpcZ_IBk9W50M9pe- <br>
-traverse media is also one in the list along with codeholic
+traverse media is also one in the list along with codeholic <br>
+aiming to make my own framework and components